dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 A mathematical proof of this property is given in the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) by P. Wadler.
 In this tutorial we will focus on the practical use of those type constructions.

-Let us now show the Dhall code for the examples shown in the previous section.
+Let us now write the Dhall code for the examples shown in the previous section.

 The type `ListInt` (a list with integer values):